It’s that season of the year when you are required to file your tax return – aka tax season!

 Generally speaking, you have an option between the online (web-based) and the PC-installed versions.
 There are multiple tiers of features available depending on what you choose/pay for.
 As the features/benefits increase, so does the cost.

-If you are filing a single return and your tax situation is relatively simple, the FREE or Standard online version is probably all you need.
+If you are filing a single return and your tax situation is relatively simple, the Free or Standard online version (15% discount link) is probably all you need.

 For those who would rather have someone else take care of their tax filing, the TurboTax Assist & Review or Full Service may be worth looking at.